Don’t get too caught up in your work to enjoy your life. Work life balance is a key to both personal and financial wellness.

 YOLO, or “you only live once,” is a mantra often heard from Millennials, usually as an excuse to do something they normally wouldn’t—or something dumb or dangerous.
-But the concept, when applied with some common sense, is actually one that can help change your perspective on time and how you use it.
+But the concept, when applied with some common sense, can actually be a key to finding work life balance.

 Meditations, a series of diary-like entries by the Roman emperor Marcus Aurelius, continuously reiterates that time is not a renewable resource.
 Aurelius wrote, “‘If you seek tranquility, do less.’
 Or (more accurately) do what’s essential…” and “Not to live as if you had endless years ahead of you.”